andrew-codes/tiny-url/README.md

 1. [Get started](./docs/getting-started.md) running the project and visiting in your browser; including E2E tests, etc.
 2. Read the [design docs](./docs/design.md) to learn more about the high-level design decisions, their trade-offs, and justifications.
+3. Read [changes at scale](./docs/changes-at-scale.md) for recommendations on scaling this application.

 ## To Do